thunderpoot/curselib/README.md

 @run curselib.bas --progress=45
 ```

+The options may be supplied in any order.
 As with other commands, `--` is interchangeable with `/` and `-`.
 Additionally, `curselib` will allow options with no prefix at all: